 The Social Golfer, the UK’s largest golf society network with over 14,000 registered users worldwide, has announced a strategic partnership with the Afriyea Golf Academy, a non-profit organization in Uganda.

-The partnership will help Afriyea Golf Academy raise vital funds to continue with its golf programmes, that teach underprivileged youth and kids with special needs to prosper in life via the game of golf.
+The partnership will help Afriyea Golf Academy raise vital funds to continue with its golf programs.
+The programs teach underprivileged youths and children with special needs to prosper in life via the game of golf.

-As part of the partnership, The Social Golfer will raise monies to support the academy with Golf Equipment, as well as golf clothing.
+As part of the partnership, The Social Golfer will raise monies to support the academy with Golf Equipment and golf clothing.

-In addition, The Social Golfer will provide Kids with a platform on which to record their scores and track their progress via their new unique TSG Handicap Index System.
+In addition, The Social Golfer will provide the kids with a platform on which to record their scores and track their progress via their new unique TSG Handicap Index System.

-Furthermore, the site which had more than 245K+ unique visitors in 2022, has agreed to raise funds at their flagship event – The Social Golfer OPEN 2023 – on July 30th at Blenchingly Golf Club in Surrey.
+Furthermore, the site, which had more than 245K+ unique visitors in 2022, has agreed to raise funds at its flagship event – The Social Golfer OPEN 2023 – on July 30th at Blenchingly Golf Club in Surrey.